Submitty/submitty.github.io/_docs/instructor/static_analysis.md

 requires static analysis.
 Only seek out more advanced options when necessary.

-__TODO: Insert instructions to produce the intermediate tokens so the instructor user can experiment.__

-__TODO: Insert link to list of valid tokens that can counted.__

 ### Nodes

 The next level of analysis enables counting _nodes_ within a parse tree, which